Samuele458/CTF-writeups/GoogleCTF2020/Reversing/BEGINNER/README.md

 ```
 It means that the element 0 is replaced with the one in position 2, etc...

-Then, the shuffled text is used in the `paddd`, so it is added to the content of `ADD32`.
+Then, the shuffled text is used in `paddd` operation, so it is added to the content of `ADD32`.
 Content of `ADD32`:
 ```sh
 ef be ad de ad de e1 fe 37 13 37 13 66 74 63 67